craig-sophos/solarwinds-threathunt/README.md

-# Live Discover threathunt for Solarwinds
+# Live Discover Threathunt for Solarwinds Compromise

 The query takes a CSV file published by the Sophos security team based on Fireeye published IOCs.
 This parses out the IOCs, then performs a hunt. *Note you have to setup the variables and use the RAW csv file in Sophos Central.

-Add the query to your Sophos Central Instance - https://github.com/craig-sophos/solarwinds-threathunt/blob/main/query-for%20central.sql then setup the variable as directed below.
+Add the query to your Sophos Central Instance - https://github.com/craig-sophos/solarwinds-threathunt/blob/main/query-for-central.sql then setup the variable as directed below.

 To test it you can drop an executable in the C:\PerfLogs directory and run it.
 Putting executables in that directory will be a deteced IOC.
 ## Test it